jsarchibald/cs50/exercises/week7.md

 Use `recall.sql` to write your answers for this part.

 As we saw in the contextualizing video clip at the beginning of this page, the cabbage merchant sometimes has shoddy quality control.
 This, unfortunately, is one of those times.
 Cabbage number **433** has been found to be defective, and we have to recall the entire batch.
-Ultimately, we want to know how many cabbages were affected, their average (and total) value, and get the emails of the customers we should contact about the problem.
+Ultimately, we want to know how many cabbages were affected, their average (and total) value, and get the names and emails of the customers we should contact about the problem.

 #### How many cabbages were affected?